boz3r/boz3r/README.md

     <img src="qweoiuqweiu.gif" alt="Typing">
 </p>

-- 🌱 I’m currently learning about Reverse Engineer and The second language.(English)
+- 🌱 I’m currently learning about Reverse Engineer on C/C++, .NET and Java.
 - 🎩 I really like to learn about Malware, Denial of Service and Coding.
 - 👾 I write Go mostly, But also know another language like C/C++ and Java too.
 - 🧢 I’m looking to join some University with IT, CS or SE Major.